 Do all the blackberries need to be perfectly ripe to make this seedless jam?

 No, I had many blackberries with red patches on them.
-A scattering of slightly under ripe berries will just add to the pectin level (blackberries are already quite high in pectin) and help the jam to set quicker.
+A scattering of slightly underripe berries will just add to the pectin level (blackberries are already quite high in pectin) and help the jam set quicker.

 When are blackberries in season?

 Blackberries are usually at their peak in August and early September in the UK.
-Though this seems to vary depending on the weather each year.
+However, this seems to vary depending on the weather each year.

 Tips on foraging blackberries

-You’ll need to prepare well in order to avoid being scratched by the brambles and stung by the accompanying stinging nettles so here’s my handy check list to consider before you go foraging:
+You’ll need to prepare well to avoid being scratched by the brambles and stung by the accompanying stinging nettles so here’s my handy checklist to consider before you go foraging:

 - Wear something with protective long sleeves eg a jacket.